Repertoire

 Nacho Duato

 Arcangelo is a reflection on heaven and hell.
-It is based on the marvelous Concerti Grossiof the Italian Arcangelo Corelli, ending with an aria from Scarlatti’s opera Il Primo Omicidio.
+It is based on the marvelous Concerti Grossiof the Italian Arcangelo Corelli, ending with an aria from Domenico Scarlatti’s opera Il Primo Omicidio.

 arcangelo-PORTADA